Ohad Ashkenazi

 Ohad (Odi) Ashkenazi (אוהד (אודי) אשכנזי; born December 22, 1971) is an Israeli TV and theatre director, comedy and entertainment creator, producer and writer.

 Early life and education

 Ashkenazi was born in the city of Kireon, Israel to Orina Raanan and Professor Israel Ashkenazi.
 His maternal grandfather was Mordechai Raanan; the former Irgun district commander in Jerusalem and his paternal grandfather was Shlomo Pinchas Ashkenazi; author and researcher of Judaism.

 Growing up, Ashkenazi was a member of the Israeli National theater group, "Habima Teen", and also a part of "Friends of the Habima" a society of theater professionals engaging the Habima Theater resources with special theater projects throughout the community.

-Ashkenazi served in the Israeli Defense Forces (IDF) as a paramedic.
+Ashkenazi served in the Israel Defense Forces (IDF) as a paramedic.
 In 1993, Ashkenazi attended the Beit Zvi School of Performing Arts; a leading arts academy in Israel.
 In 1994, he was awarded with a scholarship from the America-Israel Cultural Foundation and relocated to the United Kingdom, where he achieved his director diploma at the Drama Studio London.